Abhishek02bhardwaj/Extract-cxserver-configuration-and-export-to-CSV/README.md

 2. Execute main.py to extract information from the YAML files and generate the CSV files.
 3. To run tests, execute test.py after deleting "mt-defaults.csv" and "supported_pairs.csv" to ensure accurate testing.

+## Usage Instruction:
+1. Clone the repository to your local machine.
+2. Run 'main.py' to extract information from the YAML files and generate the CSV files.
+3. Execute 'test.py' in the test directory for testing purposes.
+This ensures the creation of the expected output files: "expected_supported_pairs.csv" and "expected_mt-defaults.csv."

+## Project Structure:
+* config/: Contains YAML files with configuration information.
+* test/: Directory for testing purposes.
+* main.py: Main Python script for parsing YAML files, extracting information, and exporting to CSV.
+* test.py: Python script for testing the functionality of main.py.
+* supported_pairs.csv: Output CSV file containing information on supported language pairs.
+* mt-defaults.csv: Output CSV file containing information from the "mt-defaults.wikimedia.yaml" file.
+LICENSE.md: MIT License file.
+README.md: Project documentation.
 <h2>Libraries Utilised</h2>
 1. PyYAML<br>
 <h2>Integrated the functioning of mt-defaults.wikimedia.yaml</h2>